 Manta Cruise was built in 2006 and offers 7 standard rooms - 2 with double beds, 3 with 2 single beds and 1 triple with a double bed and a single bed.
 The standard cabins have portholes and are on the lower deck.
 In addition, there are 2 spacious suites with large ocean view windows on the upper deck.
 All cabins have air conditioning and fans, private bathrooms with hot water showers and all the amenities you need.

 - Snorkeling and diving gear

 - Tanks, weights, weight belt, and kayak use

-- 3 dives a day except where ocean crossings affect the schedule
+- Up to 3 dives a day except where ocean crossings affect the schedule

 - Full board with 3 meals per day, afternoon snacks, drinking water, tea & coffee and fresh fruits

 - Free dive insurance from Diviac